yoshikiohshima/renkon-pad/README.md

 ### Typical Idioms and Workflow

-Check out `renkon-pad.renkon`, `llama.renkon`, and `cf.renon` for examples.
+The implementation of Renkon-pad is in `index.renkon`.
+Reading its code and document in it gives the general idea of how to organize code for an application.
+There are smaller examples in https://github.com/yoshikiohshima/renkon-pad-examples.

-Unless you've customized `index.html`, the body of the document is empty—you'll need to set up your app’s DOM elements manually.
+Unless you've customized `index.html` to have some DOM element by default, the body of the document created from the index.html is empty-you'll need to set up your app’s DOM elements manually.
 The typical pattern is to use an immediately invoked function expression (IIFE) that creates DOM elements via `createElement`, `appendChild`, etc.

 The IIFE should return either the created DOM element or a promise that resolves when all required resources are ready.
 Other nodes can then depend on this node to initialize consistently.